-Sicily Divers Seek Tycoon's Daughter After Superyacht Sinking
+Sicily divers seek tycoon's daughter after superyacht sinking

-Porticello: Divers returned to the sea Friday in search of UK tycoon Mike Lynch's teenage daughter, the last person missing after their boat sank off Sicily killing the businessman and five others.
+Divers returned to the sea off Sicily Friday in search of UK tycoon Mike Lynch's teenage daughter, the last person missing after his family's luxury yacht sank killing the businessman and five others.

 "The long and delicate search operations for the last missing person continue," the service said on social media Friday.

-Lynch, a celebrated technology entrepreneur and investor, had invited friends and family onto the sailing boat "Bayesian" to celebrate his recent acquittal in a massive US fraud case.
+Lynch, a celebrated tech entrepreneur and investor, had invited friends and family onto the sailing boat Bayesian to celebrate his recent acquittal in a massive US fraud case.

-But as the 56-metre (185 feet) British-flagged yacht was anchored off Porticello, near Palermo, it was struck by a waterspout -- akin to a mini-tornado -- during a storm.
+But as the 56-metre (185-feet) British-flagged yacht was anchored off Porticello, near Palermo, it was struck by a waterspout -- akin to a mini-tornado.

 It sank within minutes.

+The 18-year-old had just finished her end of school exams and had a place to study English literature at Oxford University, according to UK media reports.

+Friends of the teenager said she was kind and clever, as well as a staunch feminist, according to The Times newspaper.

-After an intensive search involving specialist divers, boats from several emergency services and helicopters, Lynch's body was pulled up on Thursday, the day after another four bodies had been found.
+Italian authorities launched a major search operation involving specialist divers, boats from several emergency services and helicopters.

-The bodies of Lynch's lawyer Christopher Morvillo and his wife Neda, and Jonathan Bloomer, the chair of Morgan Stanley International, and his wife Judy, were also recovered.
+The bodies of Lynch's lawyer Christopher Morvillo and his wife Neda, and Jonathan Bloomer, the chair of Morgan Stanley International, and his wife Judy, were recovered on Wednesday.

-A source close to the investigation had earlier indicated Lynch's daughter had yet to be found.

 Many questions remain about why the yacht sank, and so quickly, when other boats nearby were unaffected.